tjwaterman99/pytest-dbt-conventions/README.md

 ## Configuration

 The behavior of the conventions linter can be configured by calling pytest with optional parameters.
-To see all available options, use `pytest --help` and search for the section "pytest-dbt-conventions".
+To see all available options, use `pytest --help` and search for the section "dbt-conventions".

 #### Specifying the dbt package to lint against